 A landing page is a page created to promote a particular operation or solve specific search queries.

 It is on it that users “land” after users click on a link in the search results, email, or advertisement.

-As a rule, landings motivate users to fulfill a specific call to action – for example, make a purchase, subscribe to an email newsletter or leave a contact.
+As a rule, landings motivate users to fulfill a specific call to action, such as making a purchase, subscribing to an email newsletter, or leaving a contact.

 For example, a Skype value proposition looks like this: